|

 here to enter my personal online gallery of Art you can live

-Art scholars and gallery directors may scoff his attempts at
+Art scholars and other cultural highbrows may scoff at his near-photographic

-realism but I kind of like his stuff.
-I think of it as the visual equivalent of poetry
+realism.
+Call me old-fashioned but I kind of like his stuff; I think of it as the visual equivalent of poetry

 that rhymes.
 Anyhow, this sort of work has landed him more

-than a few paying gigs (including a few phone book covers) and he seems to be doing
+than a few paying gigs and he seems to be doing

-those of the critics and scholars, then so much the better, but first and foremost you
+those of the critics and scholars, that's fine and dandy, but first and foremost you

-should buy what you like because you're the one who has to live with it.
-Again, here's that link: Art
+should BUY WHAT YOU LIKE because you're the one who has to live with it.
+Again, here's that link:

 Anyhow, sometime

-in the pre-breakfast hours, every Saturday from April through October, the crafters begin settting up their booths,
+in the pre-breakfast hours, every Saturday from May through October, the crafters begin setting up their booths,

 typically with canopies, in the closed-off